What is foot rot?

 How can I control foot rot in my herd?

 With foot rot already existing on the farm, proper hoof care, prophylactic use of footbaths, culling goats with poor foot conformation, and selecting goats with apparent resistance to foot rot are control measures considered to offer long range benefits.
 Infected animals should be separated from non-infected animals, treated, and then be grazed on separate pastures.
 Severely infected animals and animals not responding to treatment should be culled.
-Trimming equipment should be disinfected between each animal affect with foot rot.
+Trimming equipment should be disinfected between each animal affected with foot rot.

 How should I treat foot rot?